TOC Digital Speech and Debate Series 1

 Case

-If you decide to read a "soft left" AFF make sure the framing page is meaningful.
+If you decide to read a framing page, make it meaningful.
 Generic framing arguments are boring and generally still devolve to magnitude x probability.
-I am more willing than most to vote AFF for a small magnitude high probability advantage vs. a low risk high magnitude DA.
+I don't need a framing page to vote affirmative for a low magnitude high probability impact vs. low probability DA.

 ______________________________________________